-Place a drop of light lubricating oil on the lapped faces of the seal.
+Place a drop of light lubricating oil on the lapped faces of the seal and lubricate the stationary seat O-ring with soft grease or oil; install the O-ring in the stationary seat.

-install the stationary seat, and the stationary and rotating elements.
+Install the stationary seat, and rotating element.
 Lubricate the bellows with soft grease or oil, and install the bellows assembly.
 Install the seal spring, making certain that all components of the seal are seated squarely.